Rare Horses of the World A - D

 Nature - Hardy and built to cover distance.

-Colors - Can be bay, grey and dun, but a pale golden coat (often with that shiny champagne dilution) is the most sought after.
+Colors – Can be bay, grey and dun, but a pale golden coat (often with a metallic sheen.

 Origin - Descendant of the ancient Turkmenian horses and bred by the tribes of Turkoman.
 The Akhal-teke of today is bred in several central provinces of Asia.